List of Farm to Market Roads in Texas (2300–2399): FM 2351 (1957)

-The second FM 2351 was designated on October 31, 1957, running from SH 51 (now US 385) north of Hereford eastward at a distance of 5.0 mi.
+The second route numbered FM 2351 was designated on October 31, 1957, running from SH 51 (now US 385) north of Hereford eastward at a distance of 5.0 mi.
 The highway was cancelled and combined with FM 1062 on November 26, 1958.

 FM 2352

 FM 2353

 Farm to Market Road 2353 (FM 2353) is located in Palo Pinto County.

 FM 2353 begins at an intersection with SH 16 near the Possum Kingdom Lake dam.
 The highway starts out running in a western direction then turns in a slight northwest direction near the Brazos River Authority's lake office.
 FM 2353 travels through more scenic areas near the eastern shore of Possum Kingdom Lake, intersecting Park Road 36 about a mile south of the Possum Kingdom Airport.
 North of Park Road 36, the highway's route becomes less rural as it runs in close proximity to the eastern shore of the lake and runs in a slight northeast direction.
 FM 2353 continues to run in a northeast direction through more suburban areas of Possum Kingdom, ending at an intersection with SH 16 near Tranquility Cove.

 The current FM 2353 was designated on November 21, 1956, running from SH 254 (now SH 16) southwestward along the eastern shore of Possum Kingdom Lake to Park Road 36 at a distance of 4.0 mi.
 The highway was extended 2.4 mi south of Park Road 36 to SH 16 on May 6, 1964.